 What is Eyeota's legal basis for collecting and processing Platform Data in the EEA?

-The only data that Eyeota interacts with which are directly classified as Personal Data under the GDPR are IP addresses and cookie IDs.
+The only data that Eyeota interacts with which are directly classified as Personal Data under the GDPR are IP addresses, hashed email addresses and cookie IDs.
 However, as all profile information is attached to pseudonymous Personal Data such as a cookie ID, all profile information is also considered to be Personal Data.

 For Eyeota to process your data, you may have consented to accept a cookie or to processing of your data from one of our partner data providers, thus, we also expect to handle data that has been collected and provided on the basis of consent.

 If you have any further questions relating to Eyeota's legal basis for collecting and processing data in the European Economic Area, please contact us here.

 How long does Eyeota store Platform Data for?